-I only have two problems with it.
-It's softcover.
+I only have two problems with my old Bible.
+It's softcover/paperback.
 And a few pages in the back (the maps) are falling out.
 But I have so many notes I've added and verses I've underlined.
 There is no way I'd be able to transfer all my notes to a new Bible in any reasonable amount of time.

-When I bought it, I'd resolved that I'd put it in a Bible cover, so I wouldn't need the added expense of a leather cover, and I wouldn't feel bad about writing in it.
+When I bought it, I'd resolved that I'd put it in a Bible case, so I wouldn't need the added expense of a leather cover, and I wouldn't feel bad about writing in it.
 I am strangely OCD about writing in Bibles... but that is a post for another day.
 I only write in pencil.
 Erasing my goofs is important to me.

 Fast forward 15 years.
 When it was time to open my Bible case, I'd cringe when it was time to unzip that cover at church.
 It's noisy.
-So much that I have been carrying a small compact Bible in my purse for Sunday a.m. services.
-It's nice because it's in my purse at all times, but it's been getting a beating, because I leave it in my purse when I get home.
+So much that I have been carrying a small compact Bible in my purse on Sunday mornings.
+It was nice because it was in my purse at all times, but it got a real beating, because I leave it in my purse when I get home.
 I also don't write in it like I do in my study Bible.

 I really wanted my old Bible with a new cover.
 A cover that didn't zip, and one that would mask my beat-up soft cover that is bent and rather unattractive.

 I looked on bookbinding sites.
 No luck.
-I talked to a friend who a professional bookbinder, and even prints some rare Bible translations.
+I talked to a friend who had a hobby in bookbinding who even prints some rare Bible translations.
 No luck there either, because I have a cheaply-made softcover with a glued spine (not stitched).
 It would be costly to have it stitched and rebound, and I'd lose some margins (i.e., the notes I'd written) where the stitching would have to go, and the presently-glued spine would have to be cut.

 I decided I could not be an orthodox bookbinder, nor give up my margins by paying someone else to do it.
 So I applied the same concept as the altered journals that are all over Pinterest and art websites.